10 Amazing Midwest Road Trips [2025]

 Tip: For those looking to extend this road trip, continue on to explore more of Missouri or head west towards Kansas City.

 Route: Historic 66, the whole way down.
-That’s IT!
+That’s it!

 Miles: 300